 - Criminal Record Check: During this program, you may be working with children and/or vulnerable adults.
-In order to participate in work integrated learning experiences, such as a practicum or work term, you will need to complete a criminal record check through the Ministry of Justice for Camosun College.
+In order to participate in work integrated learning experiences, such as a practicum or work term, you will need to complete a criminal record check through the Ministry of Public Safety & Solicitor General for Camosun College.
 Camosun will email you with information on how to complete the Criminal Record Check (CRC) process.
 You are responsible for all associated costs.

 - Students are responsible to provide evidence that they do not have active TB.
 Acceptable evidence is a negative TB skin test or a negative chest x-ray.
 Evidence must be dated no more than six months before practicum start.
 Students are responsible for the cost of the testing.
 An additional TB test is required after each possible exposure to TB and/or travel within an area that there is a known prevalence of TB.